SoftwareAG/webmethods-sample-project-layout/README.md

 ## CI (continuous integration)

 Jenkinsfiles.win and Jenkinfiles.unix in the root of the project contain Jenkins Pipeline declaration.
-With these and our [DevOps asset library for version 9.x and 10.0](https://github.com/SoftwareAG/sagdevops-ci-assets) you will be able to set up you CI in a matter of minutes.
+With these and our [DevOps asset library for 10.x versions](https://github.com/SoftwareAG/sagdevops-ci-assets) you will be able to set up you CI in a matter of minutes.
   ______________________
 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.